HugoGit39/siawd/README.md

 ## Authors and Citation

+- <a href="https://stress-in-action.nl/hugo-klarenberg/">H. Klarenberg</a> - Author, app designer & maintainer

 <p align="justify"> This application is based on the following publication: <br> <strong> Schoenmakers M, Saygin M, Sikora M, Vaessen T, Noordzij M, de Geus E. <em>Stress in action wearables database: A database of noninvasive wearable monitors with systematic technical, reliability, validity, and usability information.</em> Behav Res Methods.
 2025 May 13;57(6):171. </strong> <br> <a href="https://link.springer.com/article/10.3758/s13428-025-02685-4" target="_blank"> https://link.springer.com/article/10.3758/s13428-025-02685-4 </a> </p> <p align="justify"> Please cite this paper when publishing or sharing any analysis that uses outputs from the filters in this app. </p>

-- <a href="https://stress-in-action.nl/hugo-klarenberg/">H. Klarenberg</a> - Author, app maintainer

 ## Resources